[Home]

 - Pat Conroy

-"The mark of the half-educated man is his assumptions that his outward successes and failures are absolute and real."
+"The mark of the half-educated man is his assumption that his outward successes and failures are absolute and real."

 - Jim Anderson

-"My puppies sleepy enthusiasm at seeing me when they first wake in the morning...ah, is this not happiness?"
+"My puppy's enthusiasm at being with me in the morning, or any other time...ah, is this not happiness?"

 - Jim Anderson